Axia PR shares results from the TEKGROUP 2015 Online Newsroom Survey Report

 Maintaining a great online newsroom that journalists will return to again and again takes a lot of time and effort.
 It’s best to hire a PR firm to manage the task for you.

 At Axia PR, we know what’s important to journalists and will work to ensure that your online newsroom is one of the first places they turn to for information and story ideas.
-For more details on how we can help you garner media attention, contact us today or download our free e-book Learn Media Relations from the Media.
+For more details on how we can help you garner media attention, contact us today or download our e-book Learn Media Relations from the Media.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.